• Skip to primary navigation

 • Coconut Milk - Canned coconut milk gives this soup a creamy and velvety texture.
 It's optional, but creates a delicious creamy texture that does not taste 'coconutty'.
 Substitute coconut cream for a thicker and creamier texture and more concentrated coconut flavor.

 • Carrots - I wash the carrots well and don't bother peeling them for this soup.
-I just wash and chop them into even pieces.
-You can substitute frozen carrots.
+You can substitute with frozen carrots.

 Variations